goblimey/ntripcaster/README.md

 has your public key installed, you don't need a password.

-If you didn't create a key pair, you will be asked for your password when you connect to your VPS, so you can connect that way from any computer, but so can anybody else who can guess your password.
+If you didn't create keys,
+you will be asked for your password when you connect to your VPS.
+That means you can connect to it from any computer, but so can anybody else who can guess your password.
 If you created a key pair,
 your VPS should be set up so that it's only possible to connect from a computer that holds a copy of the private key.
-That's less convenient but much more secure.

 (So now would be a very good time to make a backup copy of your key pair on a memory stick.)

-Logging in withb a key pair is not just convenient, it's much more secure.
+Logging in with a key pair means that you don't have to remember yet another password.
+That's not just convenient,
+it's also much more secure.
-Your VPS supplier should have arranged that it's not possible to log in over the network using a password.
+Your VPS supplier should have arranged that it's not possible for anybody to log in over the network using a password.

 To see why, once you are connected to your VPS, try this: